kubernetes/website/content/en/docs/concepts/scheduling-eviction/scheduling-framework.md

 NormalizeScore extension point.
 {{< /note >}}

-### Reserve
+### Reserve {#reserve}

-This is an informational extension point.
-Plugins which maintain runtime state (aka "stateful plugins") should use this extension point to be notified by the scheduler when resources on a node are being reserved for a given Pod.
-This happens before the scheduler actually binds the Pod to the Node, and it exists to prevent race conditions while the scheduler waits for the bind to succeed.
+A plugin that implements the Reserve extension has two methods, namely `Reserve` and `Unreserve`, that back two informational scheduling phases called Reserve and Unreserve, respectively.
+Plugins which maintain runtime state (aka "stateful plugins") should use these phases to be notified by the scheduler when resources on a node are being reserved and unreserved for a given Pod.

-This is the last step in a scheduling cycle.
-Once a Pod is in the reserved state, it will either trigger [Unreserve](#unreserve) plugins (on failure) or [PostBind](#post-bind) plugins (on success) at the end of the binding cycle.
+The Reserve phase happens before the scheduler actually binds a Pod to its designated node.
+It exists to prevent race conditions while the scheduler waits for the bind to succeed.
+The `Reserve` method of each Reserve plugin may succeed or fail; if one `Reserve` method call fails, subsequent plugins are not executed and the Reserve phase is considered to have failed.
+If the `Reserve` method of all plugins succeed, the Reserve phase is considered to be successful and the rest of the scheduling cycle and the binding cycle are executed.

+The Unreserve phase is triggered if the Reserve phase or a later phase fails.
+When this happens, the `Unreserve` method of **all** Reserve plugins will be executed in the reverse order of `Reserve` method calls.
+This phase exists to clean up the state associated with the reserved Pod.

+{{< caution >}}
+The implementation of the `Unreserve` method in Reserve plugins must be idempotent and may not fail.
+{{< /caution >}}

 ### Permit